-We are subject to the significant influence of one of our stockholders, and their interests may not always coincide with those of our other stockholders.
+We are subject to the significant influence of one of our current stockholders, and their interests may not always coincide with those of our other stockholders.

-Gary Graham currently beneficially owns approximately 19.9% of our outstanding common stock, and will beneficially own approximately 12.6% of our outstanding Common Stock if the Selling Securityholder exercises their warrant to purchase shares of our common stock.
-As a result, Mr. Graham will be able to significantly influence all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other business combination transactions.
+Gary Graham, currently beneficially owns approximately 43% of our outstanding common stock.
+As a result, Mr. Graham is able to significantly influence all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other business combination transactions.
 Because the interests of Mr. Graham may not always coincide with those of our other stockholders, such stockholder may influence or cause us to take actions with which our other stockholders disagree.